 If you are missing teeth, you are at an increased risk for a number of associated oral health issues, from gapped teeth to jawbone atrophy.
 For qualifying patients, dental implants can counter these effects to protect your smile and improve your overall quality of life.
-At Colorado Premier Dental in Lakewood, CO, serving Arvada and communities throughout Denver, Dr. Polidori can place and restore dental implants as part of a single, convenient treatment plan.
+At Colorado Premier Dental in Lakewood, CO, serving communities throughout Denver, Dr. Polidori can place and restore dental implants as part of a single, convenient treatment plan.
 To help you decide if this method is right for your needs, we invite you to schedule a consultation to learn more about the benefits of dental implants.

 Comfortable and Aesthetic

 Because implant-supported restorations replace the entire tooth, from root to chewing surface, they are the next best option to having a full set of natural teeth.
 When placed by an experienced implant dentist, implant-supported restorations look, fit, and function like natural teeth.

 As implants are fixed to the jaw, your restoration will stay put without shifting.
 In contrast, traditional dentures often slip out of place meals and conversation.
 With implants, you can feel confident about your normal routine without worrying about how your restoration looks or fits.
 For most patients, their implant-supported restoration blends seamlessly into their smile for improved comfort and appearance.

 When tooth loss is left untreated, more extensive health problems can develop.
 One of the most common side effects is jawbone deterioration.
 Because the tooth roots play an important role in maintaining the density of your jawbone, their loss may lead to resources getting rerouted to other parts of the body.
 Over time, the jawbone atrophies, threatening the stability of surrounding teeth.

 We offer a variety of implant types, including mini implants, and can even perform the All-on-4® technique for qualifying patients.